turbot/tailpipe-plugin-sdk/README.md

 	GetRowSchema()any
 	// GetConfigStruct returns an empty instance of the config struct returned by the collection GetConfigSchema()any
-	// GetPagingDataStruct returns an empty instance of the paging data struct
+	// GetCollectionStateStruct returns an empty instance of the collection state data struct
-	// Should be implemented only if paging is supported (Base bas an empty implementation) GetPagingDataSchema()(paging.Data, error)

 	// Collect is called to start collecting data,
 	// Collect will send enriched rows which satisfy the tailpipe row requirements (todo link/document) Collect(context.Context, *proto.CollectRequest) error